mraad/hdfs-geohex/README.md

 ## Test Data

-You will use the famous [NYC Taxi trips](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) as our test set.
+We will use the famous [NYC Taxi trips](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) as our test set.
 I love that data set, as it contains 2 spatial and temporal elements (pickup and drop-off locations, dates and times) and additional trip attributes such as the number of passengers and the trip time.
 A 1 million trip subset can be downloaded from [here](https://dl.dropboxusercontent.com/u/2193160/trips-1M.csv.7z) to be placed in your HDFS instance as follows: